As Myanmar farmers lose their land, sand mining for Singapore is blamed

 The Singapore-registered company dredging in Chaungzon, Starhigh Asia Pacific Pte Ltd., has extracted hundreds of thousands of tonnes of sand since 2013, according to the local member of Parliament, Kyi Kyi Mya.
 She said at least 150,000 tonnes were extracted in 2018-2019, but did not have the exact number for other years.

-Starhigh dredges the sand legally through a licence with the local government that does not limit the amount of sand the company can extract.
+Starhigh dredges the sand legally through a license with the local government that does not limit the amount of sand the company can extract.

 Most of the sand Starhigh extracts is sent to Singapore.
 The company last year bid to supply sand to JTC Corporation, a Singapore government agency for infrastructure development, according to a tender on a government procurement site.